mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 Shell changed.
 {% endhighlight %}

-Then the next time you run Puppet it's actually going to look at the system and say "right, user Henry exists; ah yeah, he does but something's not quite right here, we've said that he should be using ZSH and he's using Bash."
+Then the next time you run Puppet it's actually going to look at the system and spot the discrepancy between our specification and the state of the system.
+Most importantly, it will attempt to resolve this issue itself...

 {% highlight console %}
 $ sudo puppet apply henry.pp